makoConstruct/termpose/README.md

 ##termpose
-A markup language.
-A noise-free syntax for pure, flexible data models.
+A markup language, and symbol tree representation format.
+Noise-free syntax and pure, flexible data models.

 ###It's arguably more regular than s-expressions
-Parsed termpose resolves to a tree of terms and their associated sequences (EG `array(a b c d e)`, 'array' is the term, the letters are the terms in its sequence, each of which having the empty sequence themselves).
+Parsed termpose resolves to a tree of terms and their associated sequences (EG `array(a b c d e)`, 'array' is the term, the letters are the terms in its sequence, and those letters sequences are empty).
 This convention eliminates the edge cases of termless empty lists and varying element types: every entity in the tree is a term with a string at its head which tells the parser how to take it, and a tail of similar entities pertaining to it.
 Symbols are not a separate type, but a component of the fundamental unit.
 In practice, these differences do not set termpose sublanguages apart from other languages, as, with the right domain-specific language, anything had by json or lisp or yaml can be easily replicated.
 Termpose mimicing yaml looks (marginally)better than yaml.
 Termpose mimicing JSON looks (unambiguously)better than json.
 Termpose mimicking xml is not even a contest.
 Termpose mimicking lisp.. well, if you want that I should refer you to http://srfi.schemers.org/srfi-110/srfi-110.html , but termpose would do a commendable job.

 ##Syntax